2024 Big 12 Conference football season

-The 2024 Big 12 Conference football season was the 29th season of the Big 12 Conference football taking place during the 2024 NCAA Division I FBS football season.
+The 2024 Big 12 Conference football season was the 29th season of the Big 12 Conference football, part of the 2024 NCAA Division I FBS football season.

-The 2024 season is the first season for the Big 12 to have 16 members, with the departure of Oklahoma and Texas, the return of Colorado after a 13-season absence, and the addition of Arizona, Arizona State, and Utah.
+The 2024 season was the first season for the Big 12 to have 16 members, following the departure of Oklahoma and Texas, the return of Colorado after a 13-season absence, and the addition of Arizona, Arizona State, and Utah.

-The 2024 Big 12 Championship Game was played at AT&T Stadium in Arlington, Texas on December 7, 2024, Arizona State defeated Iowa State 45–19 to clinch the automatic berth into the 2024–25 College Football Playoff.
+The 2024 Big 12 Championship Game was played at AT&T Stadium in Arlington, Texas, on December 7, 2024.
+Arizona State defeated Iowa State 45–19 to clinch the automatic berth into the 2024–25 College Football Playoff.